kristianmandrup/masonry-rails/README.md

 ## Right to left

-Enable right-to-layout by setting the `isRTL` option to true.
+Enable right-to-left layout by setting the `isRTL` option to true.

 See `masonry/right-to-left.css`